RULES 2019/202Updated Saturday October 5, 2019 by Red Circle Hockey Club.

 9.2 To protest a game, the protest must be in writing between twenty-four (24) and forty-eight (48) hours from the completion of the game in question.
-The protest must be given to the convenor, Sports Director or any Board Member.
+The protest must be given to the convenor or Hockey Operations.
 A fifty (50) dollar cash fee must accompany the protest and is only refundable if the protest is upheld.

 9.3 RED CIRCLE HOCKEY OPERATIONS DECISIONS SHALL BE FINAL.

-10.2 Every division from the Atom division and up must have at least ten (10) minutes of full ice drills as per the hockey program set out by the Board of Directors.
-Tyke and Novice divisions will have fifteen (15) minutes of full ice drills as per the hockey program set out by the Board of Directors.
+10.2 Every division from the Atom division and up must have at least ten (10) minutes of full ice drills at the beginning of each practice.
+Tyke and Novice divisions will have fifteen (15) minutes of full ice drills at the beginning of each practice.